 This is where I come back to September 11th, I believe September 11th was the first time in recent history that Americans could relate to terrorist attacks in Israel.
 It was the first time that there was a shared pain and a shared sense of pride in our identities.
 It is bothersome to think that someone would feel they have finally assumed the identity of an Israeli, because they are simply used to terrorist attacks and forgot about the significance of September 11th in the United States until once her friends woke up.

 I know that the Sabra stereotype has not died out.
 Israelis are strong for what they face every day.
-They are strong for all the events in the past, but I do not think that there is one person who I know in Israel or in the United States that does not remember the feeling of los
+They are strong for all the events in the past, but I do not think that there is one person who I know in Israel or in the United States that does not remember the feeling of loss and who does not soften up a little to remember.

 Tuesday, May 8, 2012